Times New Roman: Usage

+The Australian Government logo used Times New Roman Bold as a wordmark for departments and agencies are required to use common branding on their websites and print publications.

 Linotype design (Times Roman)

-Monotype originally created Times New Roman for its typesetting machines, but its rival Linotype rapidly began to offer its version of the typeface with subtle differences.
+Monotype originally created Times New Roman for its typesetting machines, but its rival, Linotype, rapidly began to offer its version of the typeface with subtle differences.
 A key reason is that many newspapers, including The Times, also used Linotype equipment for production.
 Linotype referred to its design as Times or Times Roman.
 Monotype and Linotype have since merged, but the lineage of Times has been split into two subtly different designs since its earliest days.

 Although Times New Roman and Times are very similar, various differences developed between the versions marketed by Linotype and Monotype when the master fonts were transferred from metal to photo and digital media.
 For example, Linotype has slanted serifs on the capital S, while Monotype's are vertical, and Linotype has an extra serif on the number 5.
 Most of these differences are invisible in body text at normal reading distances, or 10pts at 300 dpi.
-Subtle competition grew between the two foundries, as the proportions and details as well as the width metrics for their version of Times grew apart.
+Subtle competition grew between the two foundries, as the proportions and details, as well as the width metrics for their version of Times, grew apart.
 Differences between the two versions do occur in the lowercase z in the italic weight (Times Linotype has a curl also followed in the STIX revival, Times New Roman is straight), and in the percent sign in all weights (Linotype and STIX have a stroke connecting up the left-hand zero with a slash, Times New Roman does not).
 Monotype's 'J' is non-descending, but Linotype's in the bold weight descends below the baseline.
 Linotype's metal version of Times had a shrunken 'f' due to a technical limitation of the Linotype system—it could not cast a kerning 'f', one that extended into the space of surrounding letters.
 This restriction was removed in the digital version.

-Linotype licensed its version to Xerox and then Adobe and Apple, guaranteeing its importance in digital printing by making it one of the core fonts of the PostScript page description language.
+Linotype licensed its version to IBM, Xerox, and subsequently to Adobe and Apple, guaranteeing its importance in digital printing by making it one of the core fonts of the PostScript page description language.
+This digital iteration of Times Roman was derived from the 12pt metal type, similar to the phototype version.
 Microsoft's version of Times New Roman is licensed from Monotype, hence the original name.
-For compatibility, Monotype had to subtly redraw their design to match the widths from the Adobe/Linotype version.
-Versions of Times New Roman from Monotype (discussed below) exist which vary from the PostScript metrics.
+For compatibility, Monotype had to subtly redraw its design to match the widths from the Adobe/Linotype version.
+Versions of Times New Roman from Monotype (discussed below) exist that vary from the PostScript metrics.
 Linotype applied for registration of the trademark name Times Roman and received registration status in 1945.

 Modern releases

 Monotype variants

-Monotype released at least eight digital typefaces that carry the name Times New Roman.
+Monotype has released at least eight digital typefaces under the name Times New Roman.